cloudskiff/driftctl-docker-custom-howto/README.md

 - Automatically rebuilding your own docker image when the `.driftignore` file changes
 - Adding your docker image scan to an hourly cron job so you are notified when something drifts

-We´d love to hear about your own use cases, come tell us how you use driftctl!
+We'd love to hear about your own use cases, come tell us how you use driftctl!
 Thanks for reading!